voldmar/cljs-audiocapture/README.md

 ## License

-Source Copyright © 2015 Vladimir Epifanov of Yandex.
+Copyright © YANDEX LLC, 2015.
 Distributed under the Eclipse Public License, which can be found in [LICENSE.md](LICENSE.md) at the root of this distribution.
 By using this software in any fashion, you are agreeing to be bound by the terms of this license.
 You must not remove